nextcloud/documentation/admin_manual/installation/nginx_examples.rst

    Unlike Apache, nginx does not dynamically load modules.
 All modules needed must be compiled into nginx.
 This is one of the reasons for nginx´s performance.
-It is expected to have an already running nginx installation with a working configuration set up as described in the ownCloud documentation.
+It is expected to have an already running nginx installation with a working configuration set up as described in the Nextcloud documentation.

 nginx module check